Sussex County Department of Health and Human Services

 When should I recheck this site?

-A number of links are provided below with additional information.
+Four links are provided below with additional information.
 Please spend a few minute reading the data presented by Pfizer, Moderna, the NJ Department of Health and the Children’s Hospital of Philadelphia.
-Links will be refreshed as new date is released.

 EUA Moderna Factsheet for Recipients and Caregivers:

 EUA Pfizer Factsheet for Recipients and Caregivers:

 Questions and Answers about COVID-19 Vaccines from Children’s Hospital of Philadelphia (CHOP):